Budda Baker Contract Extension

 Market Comparison

-James signed a 4-year/$76.53M extension with the Chargers during the 2022 offseason.
-Arguably the best safety in the league, Derwin James is the cornerstone of the Charger’s defense.
-In 2024 (regular season), James recorded 93 total tackles (60 solo), 5.5 sacks, seven passes defensed, and one interception.
-At the time of signing, this contract made him the highest-paid safety in the league with an AAV of $19.13M (now ranks 2nd). $38.58M was guaranteed at signing, totaling 50% of the contract value, higher than Baker’s 32%.
-Heading into the last two years of his contract, Baker will eat up about 8.5% of the Charger’s total cap space.
+James signed a four-year, $76.53 million extension with the Chargers during the 2022 offseason.
+Arguably the best safety in the league, Derwin James is the cornerstone of the Chargers’ defense.
+In 2024 (regular season), James recorded 93 total tackles (60 solo), 5.5 sacks, seven passes defensed and one interception.
+At the time of signing, this contract made him the highest-paid safety in the league with an AAV of $19.13 million (now ranks second). $38.58 million was guaranteed at signing, totaling 50 percent of the contract value, higher than Baker’s 32 percent.
+Heading into the last two years of his contract, Baker will eat up about 8.5 percent of the Chargers’ total cap space.
 Both Baker and James have roster bonuses built into their extensions.
-The major difference between the two is that Derwin James had a $12M option bonus in 2023, which was prorated over the remaining 4 years of his contract.
+The major difference between the two is that Derwin James had a $12 million option bonus in 2023, which was prorated over the remaining four years of his contract.

-Fitzpatrick signed a 4-year/$73.61M extension with the Steelers during the 2022 offseason.
-In 2024 (regular season), Fitzpatrick recorded 96 total tackles (62 solo), one forced fumble, five passes defensed, and one interception.
-At the time of signing, this extension made Fitzpatrick the highest-paid safety in the league with an AAV of $18.4M (now ranks 3rd).
+Fitzpatrick signed a four-year, $73.61 million extension with the Steelers during the 2022 offseason.
+In 2024 (regular season), Fitzpatrick recorded 96 total tackles (62 solo), one forced fumble, five passes defensed and one interception.
+At the time of signing, this extension made Fitzpatrick the highest-paid safety in the league with an AAV of $18.4 million (now ranks 3rd).
 He didn’t hold that spot for very long, as it was only two months later that Derwin James signed his new contract.
-In Minkahs contract, $36M was guaranteed at signing, totaling 48% of the contract value.
-This is a very straightforward contract, as there aren’t any incentives, workout/roster bonuses, etc., built into the deal.
-In 2023, Pittsburgh converted $13.42M of his 2023 P5 into a signing bonus, adding $3.35M to his cap hit for the last four years of his contract.
-2023 was the last year where Fitzpatrick had guarantees built into this deal.
+In Minkah’s contract, $36 million was guaranteed at signing, totaling 48 percent of the contract value.
+This is a very straightforward contract, as there aren’t any incentives, workout bonuses, roster bonuses, etc., built into the deal.
+In 2023, Pittsburgh converted $13.42 million of his 2023 P5 into a signing bonus, adding $3.35 million to his cap hit for the last four years of his contract.
+2023 was the last year when Fitzpatrick had guarantees built into this deal.

-McKinney signed a 4-year/$67M extension with the Packers during the 2024 offseason.
-In 2024 (regular season), McKinney recorded 88 total tackles (60 solo), 1.0 sacks, one pass defensed, and eight interceptions.
-McKinney’s contract has an AAV of $16.75M, which makes him the 5th highest-paid safety in the league, just behind Baker.
-In this extension, $23M was guaranteed at signing (all signing bonus), totaling 34% of the contract value.
+McKinney signed a four-year, $67 million extension with the Packers during the 2024 offseason.
+In 2024 (regular season), McKinney recorded 88 total tackles (60 solo), 1.0 sacks, one pass defensed and eight interceptions.
+McKinney’s contract has an AAV of $16.75 million, which makes him the 5th-highest-paid safety in the league, just behind Baker.
+In this extension, $23 million was guaranteed at signing (all signing bonus), totaling 34 percent of the contract value.
 The signing bonus was the only portion of the contract that was guaranteed.
 However, McKinney has sizable roster bonuses that are due on the third league day for the next two seasons.
-If he earns both, McKinney will earn a massive $17M payout in the form of roster bonuses.
-There’s another $1.5M roster bonus for 2027, a $250,000 LTBE (made the 2024 Pro Bowl) Pro Bowl incentive for 2025, and a per-game active bonus for every year of the contract ($200K per season).
+If he earns both, McKinney will earn a massive $17 million payout in the form of roster bonuses.
+There’s another $1.5 million roster bonus for 2027, a $250,000 LTBE (likely to be earned) Pro Bowl incentive for 2025, and a per-game active bonus for every year of the contract ($200,000 per season).

-Jessie Bates III - Falcons
+Jessie Bates III—Falcons

-Bates signed a 4-year/$64.02M deal with the Falcons during the 2023 offseason.
-This past season, Bates recorded 102 total tackles (62 solo), 1.0 sacks, four forced fumbles, four interceptions, and ten passes defensed.
-His deal included an $18M signing bonus and $36M guaranteed at signing, totaling 56% of the contract value.
-Bates's contract has an AAV of $16M, making him the 6th highest-paid safety in the league.
+Bates signed a four-year, $64.02 million deal with the Falcons during the 2023 offseason.
+This past season, Bates recorded 102 total tackles (62 solo), 1.0 sacks, four forced fumbles, four interceptions and ten passes defensed.
+His deal included an $18 million signing bonus and $36 million guaranteed at signing, totaling 56 percent of the contract value.
+Bates' contract has an AAV of $16 million, making him the 6th-highest-paid safety in the league.
 Going into the last two years of the deal, 2024 was the last year in which Bates had guarantees.
-He’s due a $1M roster bonus if he’s still on the team on the fifth league day of 2026.
+He’s due a $1 million roster bonus if he’s still on the team on the fifth league day of 2026.

 Final Thoughts

 This is likely the last big extension that Baker will receive, as he’ll be 32 years old when this contract expires.
 However, this is a nice deal for Baker.
-He got about 32% of his contract fully guaranteed at signing, which is a decent number, and he will likely earn his roster/workout bonuses this upcoming season, which would give him an extra $755,000.
+He got about 32 percent of his contract fully guaranteed at signing, which is a good number, and he will likely earn his roster/workout bonuses this upcoming season, which would give him an extra $755,000.
 The only real downside to this contract for Baker is that there are no guarantees in the final two seasons of the deal.
-If Baker would be designated as a post-June 1st release after the 2025 season, the Cardinals would save around $16M in cap space.
+If Baker were designated as a post-June 1 release after the 2025 season, the Cardinals would save around $16 million in cap space.